Periodic Cost

 Exercise 3 of 6

 A car insurance policy is $945 per year.
+This is called the premium, and is what consumers pay to the insurance company.
+In exchange, the insurance company pays for costs that are covered under the policy.
 How much would you pay every month?
 In the address bar, use / to divide.

 Exercise 4 of 6